sue-guo/FoodWasteReduction/README.md

 - Surplus Food Listing and Management: Functionality for retailers to list surplus food items for donation or sale at a discounted price.
 Mechanisms for charitable organizations to claim surplus food for distribution.
 - Consumer Purchases of Discounted Food: Enabling consumers to browse, select, and "purchase" discounted food items listed by retailers.
 - Surplus Food Alerts Subscription: Allowing users to subscribe to alerts for surplus food based on their preferences and location.
+- Making payment: Allow consumers to pay for their orders using their preferred payment methods.
 - Database Design and Management: Development of a relational database schema to support user data, inventory management, transactions, and suscriptions.

 #### Out of Scope